The Factors of Unhappiness (And a Possible Solution)

-We are filled with fortune and benefits all the time, that we eventually start to get them taken for granted, and then we ignore their important meanings and their positive affect on us, to the point we barely think about them.
-Whether we own a house, a car, a partner or whatever else, we just don’t bother to consider anymore their importance, once we grow accustomed and acknowledge their eixstance.
+We are filled with fortune and benefits all the time, that we eventually start to get them taken for granted.
+Then, we ignore their important meanings and their positive affect on us, to the point we barely think about them.
+Whether we own a house, a car, have a partner or whatever else, we just don’t bother to consider anymore their importance, once we grow accustomed and acknowledge their eixstance.
 Thus, our daily lives, with all the good in it, becomes grey in the eyes of our perception, to the point only extreme changes can alter our constant feeling of an inner void.

-· We are unsatisfied with what we have: Even the rich and socially or politically powerful can fall to this edge.
-Like in that Depeche Mode song (which I forgot its name): “Everything counts in large amounts”.
-Even with what we have whether by genetics, cause or effort, we still may feel worthless in this era of consumerism and materialism.
+* We are unsatisfied with what we have.
+Even the rich and socially or politically powerful can fall to this edge.
+Like in that Depeche Mode song, Everything Counts: “Everything counts in large amounts”.
+Even with what we have whether by genetics, cause or effort, we still may feel worthless in this era of financial materialism.
 I like to compare it to a platformer video game: you step on a nice and beautiful platform in a middle of a level, but the game - the metaphor for our social lives - is built in a way that you need to immediately step to the next platform in order for you to eventually complete the level and move unto the next level.

-· Our perception on routine works against our desire to feel good and content: This is the factor which can be the most direct and relevant to this issue, in my opinion.
-Who said we always need to alter our routine in order to feel happy?
-Is routine always a bad thing, or, at least, always a threat to our general sense of satisfaction?
-Is routine ought to always be seen as grey and color-lacking?
+* Our perception of routine works against our desire to feel good and content.
+I believe this is the factor that is most direct and relevant to this issue.
+Who said we always need to change our routine in order to feel happy?
+Is routine always a bad thing, or at least, always a threat to our general sense of satisfaction?
+Is routine always something to be seen as grey and lacking in color?
 Do we always need to have something extra, something different, in order to feel content?
 Why?

-If we are to adjust our perception to the current reality in a way that can benefit ourselves, then why not to do so?
-The mission for anyone that seeks happiness as a supreme goal is, how they, as individual beings, can do so with their own current set of perceptions.
+If we are to adjust our perception to the current reality in a way that can benefit ourselves, then why not do so?
+The mission for anyone who seeks happiness as a supreme goal is to figure out how they, as individual beings, can do so with their own current set of perceptions.
 Remember, perception is a choice.
 And believe it or not, perception can, at least partially, change our mental state.